West Walker River

 The river is heavily used for irrigation in the ranching valleys along its lower course.
 Its waters are diverted along its upper course to form Topaz Lake along the California-Nevada border.
 It receives the Little Walker River from the south near its source in the mountains.

-U.S. Highway 395 passes through the West Walker River Valley, connecting it via Devil's Gate Pass to the East Walker River; Sonora Pass and Monitor Pass lead from the valley into the Sierra Nevada and the Carson River valley.
+U.S. Highway 395 passes through the West Walker River Valley, connecting it via Devil's Gate Pass to the East Walker River.
+Roads going over Sonora Pass and Monitor Pass lead from the valley into the Sierra Nevada.
 In January 1997 a record-setting flood along the West Walker River destroyed 10 mi of U.S. 395.
 This section of road was rebuilt in six months.
 The silt carried by the river settled in Topaz Lake, hurting the trout population there.